10. Working with Audio Events

 All music is assembled in clips in Bitwig Studio.
 Just as a primary purpose of the Automation Editor Panel is to work with various kinds of clip automation, the purpose of the Detail Editor Panel is to work with the musical content of clips.

-As you engage with the Detail Editor Panel, remember the subtle note earlier that every timeline-based panel has its own tool palette menu (see Arranger View Toggles).
+As you engage with the Detail Editor Panel, remember the subtle note earlier that every timeline-based panel has its own tool palette menu (see Arranger View Toggles & Editing Tools).
 This allows each of these panels to have its own tool selection.
 This may seem like a small gain, but it really adds up.
 For example, if you find yourself making selections in the Arranger Timeline Panel and then going straight back to the Detail Editor Panel for making fine touches, you could be saving several mouse clicks (and a modicum of sanity) per edit.

 Layout of the Detail Editor Panel